-These are the current, and one late, animals at our house.
-And now, as of February 19, 2013, we have another member, Lucy, who belonged to Mark’s late mother.
+These are the current, and two late, animals at our house.
+As of February 19, 2013, we have, Lucy, who belonged to Mark’s late mother.

 Zeus was my fourth Doberman pinscher.
 I got him from a rescue group, which had taken him back from a previous adopter who apparently couldn’t keep the peace.
 He had a large gash in his side.
 Zeus (not a name I would have chosen, but he came with it) was a good dog.
 He got along with everyone, including cats.
 He had the misfortune to follow Hugo, my third Doberman, and the best dog in the world; pretty much any dog would suffer in comparison to Hugo.
 But Zeus did his best, and that was good.
 Zeus died Christmas of 2009 from cardiomyopathy, a condition that Dobermans in particular are susceptible to.
 I had him for seven years.
 I don’t know how old he was.
 Very, I hope.